 Interesting stars in Vela include the multiple star system Delta Velorum, an eclipsing binary, the orange supergiant Suhail (Lambda Velorum), a slow irregular variable, the yellow supergiant or bright giant AH Velorum, a classical Cepheid variable, the nearby binary brown dwarf Luhman 16, the third nearest star system to the Sun, and the blue subgiant Omicron Velorum, the central star in the bright, large Omicron Velorum Cluster.

 Vela is home to many notable deep sky objects.
-The best-known ones are the planetary nebulae NGC 2899 and the Eight-Burst Nebula (NGC 3132), the globular cluster NGC 3201, the peculiar galaxy NGC 3256, the open clusters NGC 2547 and NGC 2670, and the emission nebulae Gum 20 (RCW 36) and Gum 12 (the Gum Nebula), which stretches across 36 degrees and contains the Vela Supernova Remnant and the Vela Pulsar.
+The best-known ones are the planetary nebulae NGC 2899 and the Southern Ring Nebula (NGC 3132), the globular cluster NGC 3201, the peculiar galaxy NGC 3256, the open clusters NGC 2547 and NGC 2670, and the emission nebulae Gum 20 (RCW 36) and Gum 12 (the Gum Nebula), which stretches across 36 degrees and contains the Vela Supernova Remnant and the Vela Pulsar.

 The best time of year to observe the stars and deep sky objects of Vela is during the month of March, when the constellation rises high in the evening sky.
 The entire constellation is visible from locations between the latitudes 30° N and 90° S.